catseye/Fountain/README.md

 *   Will we want productions to have local variables and how would that work?
 *   Will we want variables of string type?
 *   Will we want variables of "string produced by a certain production" type?
+*   What other types might we want?
+Lists and maps and sets seem likely.

 ### Aspirational